stpope/CSL6/README.md

 	MS-Windows: Windows 10 with VisualStudio 2019 (see note below)
 	All: JUCE 6.0

-There are several places where CSL uses C++ idioms that the Microsoft compiler rejects (see the file Doc/Bugs.txt).
-As a result of this, a few of the demonstrations are disabled on MS-Windows, including convolution and the spatializers.
+A few of the demonstrations are disabled on MS-Windows; the convolution and spatializers haven't been tested (I'd love a Windows user to run these), and the SHARC code is UNIX-specific (use of dirent enumeration and popen()).

 ## Linking with the CSL Libraries